2024 Winter Course

 NAMING AND TAMING THE BEAST: UNDERSTANDING CORRUPTION AND STRATEGIES FOR BRIDLING IT

 Those enrolled in the course will explore the causes of corruption, how and where it manifests itself, its history and effects, its tentacles within the Christian community, and what can be done about it.
-Case studies will be examined throughout the course.
-The goal is to prepare mentees and students to obey Christ’s calling to successfully expose, resist, and ameliorate corruption.
+Case studies will pepper the course.
+The course goal is to prepare students to obey Christ by successfully exposing, resisting, and ameliorating corruption, while also encouraging a culture of integrity.
 For some students, this course will provide the raw material for teaching and discipling others to bridle corruption in their institutions and lives.
+Students teams will design anti-corruption projects informed by Christian thought.
 Those who successfully complete the course will receive a Course Completion Certificate from Wilberforce International Institute.

 After taking this course, students will: